 First Weekend (6 – 8th) September 2019

 Graham Cashion and Christine Booth operate Tin Dragon Cottages using 100% renewable energy.
-You can learn how their grid-connected storage system provides all their power needs.
+At this renewable energy workshop in North East Tasmania you can learn how their grid-connected storage system provides all their power needs.

 Renewable Energy Workshop Program**This is the preliminary program.
 The final program will be available closer to September.